Jawi script: The spread and extent of Jawi script

 The script became prominent with the spread of Islam, supplanting the earlier writing systems.
-The Malays held the script in high esteem as it is the gateway to understanding Islam and its Holy Book, the Quran.
-The use of Jawi script was a key factor driving the emergence of Malay as the lingua franca of the region, alongside the spread of Islam.
-It was widely used in the Sultanate of Malacca, Sultanate of Johor, Sultanate of Brunei, Sultanate of Sulu, Sultanate of Pattani, the Sultanate of Aceh to the Sultanate of Ternate in the east as early as the 15th century.
-The Jawi script was used in royal correspondences, decrees, poems and was widely understood by the merchants in the port of Malacca as the main means of communication.
-Early legal digests such as the Undang-Undang Melaka Code and its derivatives including the Codes of Johor, Perak, Brunei, Kedah, Pattani and Aceh were written in this script.
-It is the medium of expression of kings, nobility and the religious scholars.
-It is the traditional symbol of Malay culture and civilisation.
-Jawi was used not only amongst the ruling class, but also the common people.
+The Malays held the script in high esteem, believing it was a gateway to understanding Islam and its Holy Book, the Quran.
+The use of Jawi script was a key factor driving the emergence of Malay as the lingua franca of the region.

+Jawi was widely used in the Sultanate of Malacca, Sultanate of Johor, Sultanate of Maguindanao, Sultanate of Brunei, Sultanate of Sulu, Sultanate of Pattani, the Sultanate of Aceh to the Sultanate of Ternate in the east as early as the 15th century.
+It was even used by the Muslim population in Manila Bay, under the pre-colonial state Rajahnate of Maynila rule in the 15th to 16th centuries, it was used to write Tagalog.
+It was used in royal correspondences, decrees, poems and was widely understood by the merchants in the port of Malacca as the main means of communication.
+Early legal digests such as the Undang-Undang Melaka Code and its derivatives including the Codes of Johor, Perak, Brunei, Kedah, Pattani, and Aceh were written in this script.

+Jawi is a traditional symbol of Malay culture and civilisation, used not only amongst the ruling class, but also the common people.
 The Islamisation and Malayisation of the region popularised Jawi into a dominant script.

-Royal correspondences for example are written, embellished and ceremoniously delivered.
-Examples of royal correspondences still in the good condition are the letter between Sultan Hayat of Ternate and King John III of Portugal (1521), the letter from Sultan Iskandar Muda of Acèh Darussalam to King James I of England (1615), and the letter from Sultan Abdul Jalil IV of Johor to King Louis XV of France (1719).
+Examples of royal correspondences in Jawi are the letter between Sultan Hayat of Ternate and King John III of Portugal (1521), the letter from Sultan Iskandar Muda of Acèh Darussalam to King James I of England (1615), and the letter from Sultan Abdul Jalil IV of Johor to King Louis XV of France (1719).
 Many literary works such as epics, poetry and prose use the Jawi script.
-It is the pinnacle of the classic Malay civilisation.
 Historical epics such as the Malay Annals, as listed by UNESCO under Memories of the World, are among the countless epics written by the Malay people.
 The Sufic poems by Hamzah Fansuri and many others contributed to the richness and depth of the Malay civilisation.

 Jawi script was the official script for the Unfederated Malay States when they were British protectorates.
+The growth of the printing industry in early 20th century Malaysia saw the development of a wide range of Jawi literature.
+The primary topics of Jawi books were religious and political.
+From the 1940s to the 1960s, erotica (picisan) began to be printed in Jawi, although many authors later switched to Rumi.
+A 1954 meeting of the Kongres Bahasa saw Rumi officially adopted as a Malay script alongside Jawi in the Federation of Malaya, and government policy over the next few decades favoured Rumi in education, resulting in Jawi literacy becoming less common.
+Jawi was removed from the national curriculum in the mid-1980s.